j0nk0/ransomware/README.md

 After build, a binary called `ransomware.exe`, and `unlocker.exe` along with a folder called `server` will be generated in the bin folder.
 The execution of `ransomware.exe` and `unlocker.exe` (even if you use a diferent GOOS variable during compilation) is locked to windows machines only.

-Enter the server directory from another terminal and start it:
+Enter the server directory from another terminal and start the server;

 ```bash
 cd bin/server && ./server --port 8080
 ```

-To make sure that all is working correctly, make a http request to `http://2af7161c.ngrok.io`:
+To make sure that all is working correctly, make a http request to your server`(e.g http://2af7161c.ngrok.io`:)

 ```bash
 curl http://2af7161c.ngrok.io